islamyakin/islamyakin.github.io/about.md

 permalink: /about/
 ---

-DevOps Engineer @ SEVIMA, Very interested in Cloud Native & Cloud Computing, and currently learning Chaos Engineering.
+DevOps Engineer @ SEVIMA, Very interested in Cloud Native & Cloud Computing.

 Thank you for your attention.
 ### Contact me